fouadZiaa/Election-Analysis/README.md

 1. Read the provided data from dataset.
 2. Record names of counties and calculate the total number of votes cast.
 3. Retrieve the list of candidates who received votes.
-4. Calculate the total number of votes each candidates.
+4. Calculate the total number of votes for each candidates.
-5. Calculate the percentage of votes each candidate.
+5. Calculate the percentage of votes for each candidate.
 6. Determine the winner of the election based on popular vote.